 Child and Family Ecologies (CAFÉ) Lab

-The Child and Family Ecologies (CAFÉ) Lab is directed by Dr. Janean Dilworth-Bart, Professor of Human Development and Families Studies.
+The Child and Family Ecologies (CAFÉ) Lab is directed by Dr. Janean Dilworth-Bart.
 The goal of the CAFÉ Lab is to conduct research that can better inform parents and schools about healthy parent-child relationships and safe environmental spaces for children to live in.
 Our lab focuses on the intersections of environment, family structure, and race, and their relationship to early childhood school readiness.
 Because social science research often oversimplifies or excludes the experiences of families and children of color, our mission is to make these families more visible.

 Cognitive Development and Media Lab

 Dr. Heather Kirkorian directs the Cognitive Development and Media Lab, where she and her students study how young children learn and play in the digital age.
-Recent and ongoing studies use a wide range of methods to (1) identify ways to improve informal learning (e.g., from TV shows, apps, digital games, and eBooks) and (2) examine the interdependence of parent mental health and parent/child media use.
-Visit the lab website to learn more.
+Recent and ongoing studies use a wide range of methods to 1) identify ways to improve informal learning (e.g., from TV shows, apps, digital games, and eBooks) and 2) examine the interdependence of parent mental health and parent/child media use.

 Couples Lab